spatie/laravel-medialibrary/docs/advanced-usage/naming-generated-files.md

 {original-file-name-without-extension}___{name-of-the-conversion}_{width}_{height}.{extension}
 ```

-Just like the conversion file names, you can use another format for naming your files.
+Just like the conversion file names, you can use another format for naming your files
+by using your own `FileNamer` class.
+It is however only possible to manipulate the first part.
-We do however need the last part in this specific format, so the properties can still be extracted.
+We need the conversion name, width and height in this specific format, so the properties can still be extracted.